August 28, 2023

 This policy partitions land along Alberta’s Eastern Slopes into 4 categories (see map [9mb pdf]):

-On one hand the policy closed opportunity for mining in areas of sensitive mountain and especially alpine or semi-alpine environment, or in areas too distant from infrastructure and on the other hand the policy fully opened development in category 4 lands.
+On one hand the policy closed opportunity for mining in areas of sensitive mountain and especially alpine or semi-alpine environment, or in areas too distant from infrastructure.
+On the other hand, coal deposits located near existing railways and towns were placed in Category 4 which permitted mine development, both surface and underground, in some ecologically sensitive areas.
 Categories 2 and 3 are a compromise between the two perspectives.

 McIntyre Coal Mines Ltd. opens the Smoky River mine field to serve Japanese customers and meet demand.
 The field is estimated to support 353 million tonnes of coal.
 11 coal seams are identified ranging in thickness from 2-3 feet to 25 feet thick.
 McIntyre Porcupine Mines Ltd. is granted a mining permit for mining on Caw Ridge.
-The Town of Grande Cache is developed in the late 1960s and early 1970s to accommodate the 1,500 workforce of McIntyre Mines Ltd
+The Town of Grande Cache is developed in the late 1960s and early 1970s to accommodate the 1,500 workers at McIntyre Mines Ltd.

-With the discovery of oil in Leduc, oil takes over from coal as the province’s primary source of energy.
+With the discovery of oil in Leduc, oil takes over from coal as the province’s primary source of energy resulting in an industry bust time.

 Surface mining begins in the Cardinal Divide area with underground mining ceasing entirely, echoing a movement across the province from underground to surface mining.